-There is no one to disturb, this land is less travelled by so-called tourists.
+There is no one to disturb, this land is less traveled by so-called tourists.
 Because this slightly different part of Africa is yet less known.
 It is located behind most of our eyes.
 And if you are an adventure fanatic, nothing can match with the African kingdom.
 Here, adventures are not man-made but natural.
 The land with a gift of wonder and awe always creates an aura of its own.
 It is rightly a mysterious land.
 There are many paths untraveled.
 And thus it is the best continent for adventure.
 So, here we present some of the most amazing places in Africa.

-- Djemaa el Fna, Morocco:
+Djemaa El Fna, Morocco:

 This the world’s most exciting town square.
 It is typically Africa.
-In the heart of the old city of Marrakech, snake-charmers, henna-painters, storytellers, date-sellers and orange juice vendors, you can smell Africa every now and then.
-Apart from those tribal drummers, ladyboy dancers and mobile restaurateurs selling delicious grilled meats, bread and salad definitely add a little extra icing to the cake.
+In the heart of the old city of Marrakech, snake-charmers, henna-painters, storytellers, date-sellers, and orange juice vendors, you can smell Africa every now and then.
+Apart from those tribal drummers, ladyboy dancers, and mobile restaurateurs selling delicious grilled meats, bread and salad definitely add a little extra icing to the cake.

 This place is also known as ‘Unguja’ or Zanzibar Island.
-This big island (arguably the largest, and the most populated one) is a home to the Africans, Arabs, and Indians for the purpose of trades.
+This big island (arguably the largest, and the most populated one) is home to the Africans, Arabs, and Indians for the purpose of trades.
 This beautiful island, located in the archipelago of Zanzibar, off the Tanzanian coast has been a remarkable tourist attraction.

-The clear, blue sky and the crystal clear water in contrast with the white sand beaches make it a spot, picture perfect.
-This island is famously called as the ‘Spice Island’ for its huge amount of spice production.
+The clear, blue sky and the crystal clear water in contrast with the white sand beaches make it a spot, picture-perfect.
+This island is famously called the ‘Spice Island’ for its huge amount of spice production.
 And if you decide to go there, do not miss the major attraction of this place, i.e ‘Stone Town’ with its coral houses, attractive shops, small bazaars, mosques, and courtyards.

-- Victoria Falls, Zambia and Zimbabwe:
+Victoria Falls, Zambia, and Zimbabwe:

 Located at the border of Zimbabwe and Zambia, this is a token of wonder from nature.
 With its height and grandeur, it is the highest and biggest falls in the world.
 When you climb up there to watch the smoky flush of water backdrop a deep green lush, it a treat to the human senses.

 The name of ‘Madagascar’ immediately crops up in our mind with the very name of the ‘African Islands’.
 The very secluded nature of this island has made it a place on the silver screen.
 And the silver screen has made it more famous than before, turning it into a popular tourist destination.
-But what most of us do not know is the fact that it is the home to the 80% of wildlife creatures there.
-Above all, a perfectly beautiful, warm weather is certainly the cherry on the cake.
+But what most of us do not know is the fact that it is the home to 80% of wildlife creatures there.
+Above all, perfectly beautiful, warm weather is certainly the cherry on the cake.

-- Pyramids of Giza, Egypt:
+Pyramids Of Giza, Egypt:

-- Sal, Cape Verde:
+Sal, Cape Verde:

 This is a popular tourist destination in Cape Verde.
 The very name ‘Sal’ has come from the Portuguese word ‘Sal’, meaning ‘salt’.
 This island, located in the Central Atlantic Ocean, is an archipelago of ten African islands.
 Unlike most other African islands, this place can be an attraction for the adventure euphoric.
 You can either play in the relentless tides or can simply relax, lying on the beach.
-Apart from that, the beautiful small eateries, bars and a vibrant nightlife in the town of Santa Maria can certainly add a little extra icing to the cake.
+Apart from that, the beautiful small eateries, bars, and vibrant nightlife in the town of Santa Maria can certainly add a little extra icing to the cake.

 Pablo Neruda, in one of his famous love poems, compared his lover’s eyes to the night sky of Cuba.
 Cuba is pure, gorgeous, serene.
 It is a brilliant blend of nature and culture.
-The old small road side restaurants, the old dilapidated colonial buildings, the fragrance of salsa and cigar backdrop a wonderful cityscape- all these collectively make Cuba a perfect place of beauty in every possible sense.
+The old small roadside restaurants, the old dilapidated colonial buildings, the fragrance of salsa and cigar backdrop a wonderful cityscape- all these collectively make Cuba a perfect place of beauty in every possible sense.
 A solo tour comes with a promise of exploration.
 Cuba comes with a promise of exploration.
 So, do not miss it.

 Africa is rightly the land of awe and wonder.
-With its sprinkling of the magic of the past on some exhilarating landscapes, it is the gold mine for the solo travellers.
+With its sprinkling of the magic of the past on some exhilarating landscapes, it is the gold mine for solo travelers.
 And you should never miss an opportunity to taste everything that is typically ‘African’.
 And Nairobi is one such place.
 Nairobi is famous for the Big Five i.e Elephant, black rhino, lion, buffalo, leopard.
 By now you must be aware of the fact that Nairobi is the heaven for safaris.
 Go, and enjoy the barren wilderness alone.
 After all, nature is diverse.

 Table Mountain, South Africa:

 The city of Cape Town is famous for its weather and a perfect blend of old Africa and colonial Africa.
 With its immensely beautiful natural objects, it is certainly a gift from God.
 The very name ‘table Mountain’ makes it clear how beautiful it looks at the shore of the sea.
 Here the hills met with the sea, where you can often chance to see a perfect sunset.